wenjiepei/TAGM/README.md

 * package 'util' contains the required small utilities such as data loader.

 __Data__
 The clean arabic data used in the paper is uploaded named 'data/arabic/window_2.t7'.
 You can generate the noised version by running 'util/arabic_preprocess.lua'.
 It will generate a noised version named 'arabic_append_noise.t7', which can be used in the main.lua for conducting the experiments for Speech Recognition Experiments in the paper.
+The datasets for the Sentiment analysis and Event recognition are too large to upload to github.
+They can be obtained from the original data source online.

 Feel free to contact [Wenjie Pei](https://wenjiepei.github.io/) (wenjiecoder@gmail.com).